malcolm-a/projet-nf04-c/README.md

 This repository is the source code of my project for the NF04 : Algorithmics class at the University of Technologies of Troyes.

 The purpose of this program written in C is to execute an operation on two polynomials.
-The user shall enter the two polynomials using a syntax such as for example "-5x4+2x2+6" and then chose between an addition or a substraction.
+The user shall enter the two polynomials using a syntax such as the one in this example: "-5x4+2x2+6" and then chose between an addition or a substraction.
 The coefficient of each monomial shall be between 0 and 9 and the maximum exponent for one monomial is 5.
 Let's take the example of the following input:

 ```
 Enter the first polynomial